robofinch/anchored-leveldb/README.md

 However, to use the `Justfile`, both `just` and `cargo-hack` are necessary.
 Additionally, some commands require `miri` and `cargo-llvm-cov`.

+When `zstd-compressor` features are enabled, bindings to `zstd` are used, which may make cross-compiling difficult.
+Compiling for Linux on Macos involves getting some form of `x86_64-unknown-linux-gnu-gcc` compiler and selecting it with `export CARGO_TARGET_X86_64_UNKNOWN_LINUX_GNU_LINKER=x86_64-unknown-linux-gnu-gcc`.

 ### Testing / Linting

 Before pushing a commit, run `just clippy-all --no-cache` and `just test-all --no-cache`, which run